zhixiangteoh/tP/docs/DeveloperGuide.md

 line.
 ```
 In this section, we define the following terms:
-* `lineLength` is the maximum number of characters on a line,
-set to be equal to Ui.DASH_LINES.length().
-This is also the number of
+* `lineLength` is the maximum number of characters on a line, set to be equal to `Ui.DASH_LINES.length()`.
+This is
-characters between the start of line and end of line.
+also the number of characters between the start of line and end of line.
-* `label` can be "Question: " or "Answer:   " and is used to indicate
-whether a field is the question or answer of the flashcard.
-* `usableLength` is the number of characters that can be used for
+* `offset` is the number of characters after the start of the line before the target string will be printed.
-printing a field.
-This is also the number of characters between the end
+* `usableLength` is the number of characters that can be used for printing the output.
-of `label` and end of line.

-The following sequence diagram illustrates the call to the
-`toString(boolean isQuestion, int offset)` method of a `FlashCard`
-object.
+This is `Ui.DASH_LINES.length() - offset`.

+The *`prettyPrintFormatter(String target, int offset)`* static method of the **`Ui`** class takes as argument the
+target string to be formatted for printing as well as the offset.
+The formatted String is returned to the caller for
+printing.
+This is illustrated in the following sequence diagram:

 ![DG-Implementation-Features-PP-Sequence](./images-dg/PP-Sequence.png?raw=true)

+>Note:
+>
+> The lifeline on the left represents the calling method that requires a formatted string.
+> The *`printMethod()`* is a placeholder for any of the printing methods of **`Ui`** class.
+> The call to *`System.out.println`* is omitted.
+> Minimal notation is used for the return of control to the calling method.

 The `offset` parameter specifies the number of characters already
-printed on the line before the flashcard field will be printed.
+printed on the line before the target string will be printed.
-The `offset` is used by the `formatResponse()` method to determine
-`usableLength`.

-`formatResponse()` places as many words as possible on each line until
+*`prettyPrintFormatter()`* places as many words as possible on each line until
 the next word does not fit within the `usableLength` of the current
 line.
 This word is therefore placed on the next line and the process
 repeats until all the words have been formatted into the response.
 If